jimboca/udi-poly-FlumeWater/README.md

 ## Revision History

 - 2.0.5:
+  - Trap failure to authorize and print the error
   - Added Authorization Status with driver
     - Users on PGC need to delete and re-add nodeserver to see it properly
 - 2.0.4